microsoft/ELL/interfaces/README.md

 ## General setup

 The language bindings are generated using SWIG.
 To build them, you need to install SWIG version 3.0.12 or later.
 SWIG can be downloaded from [here](http://www.swig.org/download.html)
-* Linux:
+* Linux / Mac:
 ```
 tar zxvf swig-VERSION.tar.gz
 cd swig-VERSION/
 ./configure
 make
 sudo make install
-# May be required on some systems (replace VERSION with the actual version on your system)
+# May be required on some Linux systems (replace VERSION with the actual version on your system)
 sudo ln /lib/x86_64-linux-gnu/libpcre.so.VERSION /usr/lib/libpcre.so.1
 ```
 * Windows: